+5 Negotiate the placement agency agreement.
 An issuer and the placement agent(s) will enter into a placement agency agreement, which is the equivalent of an underwriting agreement in a firm commitment underwritten offering.
-The placement agency agreement generally will contain the following provisions: (i) exclusive retention of the placement agent to introduce investors on a best-efforts basis, (ii) issuer representations and warranties, (iii) issuer covenants, (iv) indemnification of placement agent and certain of its affiliates from liabilities arising in connection with the offering under the Securities Act of 1933, as amended, (v) the requirements for closing deliverables, including legal opinions, 10b-5 negative assurance letter from the issuer's counsel, and an auditor comfort letter, and (v) other customary closing certificates.
+The placement agency agreement generally will contain the following provisions: (1) exclusive retention of the placement agent to introduce investors on a best-efforts basis; (2) issuer representations and warranties; (3) issuer covenants; (4) indemnification of placement agent and certain of its affiliates from liabilities arising in connection with the offering under the Securities Act of 1933, as amended (Securities Act); (5) the requirements for closing deliverables, including legal opinions, 10b-5 negative assurance letter from issuer's counsel, and an auditor comfort letter; and (6) other customary closing certificates.
 To the extent that the issuer has undertaken an underwritten public offering in close proximity to the proposed RDO, the issuer representations and warranties and the covenants contained in the underwriting agreement from the prior offering may provide a good starting point for the draft placement agency agreement.